LenderPanel.com

 First Direct transfer of equity: q and a’s

 • Have recently separated from my ex of 18 years.
-I'm now living with my parents again and she wants to remain in the property and buy me out.
-What portion am I entitled to.
-Is it 50% of the equity after discharging the mortgage with First Direct?
-I assume proper valuations are necessary but I really need to be confident that I'm getting I am not being taken advantage of
+I'm now back with my mum and dad and she wants to remain in the property and buy me out.
+What portion do I get.
+Is it 50% of the equity after paying off the mortgage with First Direct?
+I assume proper valuations are necessary but I would like to be confident that I'm getting I am not being taken advantage of

-Sample of information requested in a conveyancer form relating to First Direct Transfer of Equity
+Sample of information requested in a conveyancing solicitor questionnaire concerning a First Direct Transfer of Equity

 Who will be responsible for the costs of the Transfer of Equity?

-General Advice to read in supplemental the above First Direct transfer of equity Questions and Answers :
+Information to consider in supporting the above First Direct transfer of equity information :

 Tax and Legal

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance